Methodology

 • Staff qualifications

-Local authorities returned the total number of staff (qualified and unqualified) who work with children under 5 at PVI providers with at least one child receiving government-funded early years provision at the time of the census.
-They also returned the number of staff with the following qualifications, recording the highest qualification held by each member of staff:
+Local authorities returned the total number of staff who work with children under 5 at PVI providers delivering government-funded early years provision to at least one child at the time of the census.
+They also returned the number of staff with the following qualifications, recording by the highest qualification held by each member of staff:

 • full and relevant early years Level 2 qualification